 In February 2018 we completed our initial public offering on The Nasdaq Global Market, pursuant to which we issued 7,187,500 Ordinary Shares for aggregate gross proceeds of approximately \$86.25 million before deducting underwriting discounts and commissions and offering expenses payable by us, including the full exercise by the underwriters of their option to purchase additional shares.
 Our Ordinary Shares are traded on The Nasdaq Global Market under the symbol "SLGL".

-Our capital expenditures for the years ended December 31, 2020, 2021 and 2022 were approximately \$449, \$143 and \$171 respectively.
-Our current capital expenditures involve equipment and leasehold improvements.
+Our capital expenditures for the years ended December 31, 2021, 2022 and 2023 were approximately \$143, \$171 and \$134 respectively.
+Our current capital expenditure involves equipment and leasehold improvements.

 B. Business Overview

 Our Company